Information Elicitation for Bayesian Auctions: Introduction

-\paragraph{Removing the common prior assumption.} Following \cite{wilson1985game}, a lot of effort has been made in the literature trying to remove the common prior assumption in game theory \cite{baliga2003market, segal2003optimal, goldberg2006competitive}.
-Again, in DST Bayesian mechanisms it suffices to assume that the seller knows the prior distribution.
-Many works in this direction try to further weaken the assumption and consider settings where {\em the seller may be totally ignorant.} In {\em prior-free mechanisms} \cite{hartline2008optimal, devanur2009limited}, the distribution is unknown and the seller learns about it from the values of randomly selected players.
-In \cite{cole2014sample, dhangwatnotai2015revenue, huang2015making, zhiyi2016side}, the seller observes independent samples from the distribution before the auction begins.
-In \cite{chen2013mechanism, chen2015tight}, the players have arbitrary possibilistic belief hierarchies about each other.
-In \cite{chen2017query}, the seller can only access the distributions via specific oracle queries.
-In {\em robust mechanism design} \cite{bergemann2012robust, artemov2013robust, bergemann2015informational}, the players have arbitrary probabilistic belief hierarchies.
-Finally, as mentioned, an earlier work of the first author of this paper considers a preliminary model for crowdsourced Bayesian auctions~\cite{azar2012crowdsourced}: rather than allowing the distributions to be arbitrarily scattered among the players and the seller, each player privately knows {\em all} the distributions (or their refinements).
-It is a very special case of our model.
-Indeed, both the insights and the techniques in this paper are very different.
+\paragraph{Removing the common prior assumption.} Following \cite{wilson1985game}, a lot of effort has been made to remove the common prior assumption.
+In DST Bayesian mechanisms it suffices to assume that the seller knows the prior distribution.
+In prior-free mechanisms \cite{hartline2008optimal,devanur2009limited} the distribution is unknown and the seller learns it from the values of randomly selected players.
+In \cite{cole2014sample,zhiyi2016side,morgenstern2016learning} the seller observes independent samples from the distribution before the auction begins.
+In \cite{chen2013mechanism,chen2015tight} the players have arbitrary possibilistic belief hierarchies about each other.
+In robust mechanism design \cite{bergemann2012robust} the players have arbitrary probabilistic belief hierarchies.
+In crowdsourced Bayesian auctions \cite{azar2012crowdsourced} each player privately knows {\em all} the distributions (or their refinements), which is a special case of our model.
+Indeed, all knowledge graphs will be complete graphs under their setting (that is, everybody knows everything), while we allow arbitrary knowledge graphs.
+In Appendixes \ref{app:refine} and \ref{sec:player-wise} we further discuss how to elicit the players' knowledge refinements, and how to handle correlated distributions in a setting that is a special case of our model but is still more general than that of \cite{azar2012crowdsourced}.

-\paragraph{Information elicitation.} Using proper scoring rules \cite{brier1950verification, cooke1991experts, gneiting2007strictly} as an important tool, a lot of effort has been devoted to {\em information elicitation} \cite{prelec2004bayesian, miller2005eliciting, radanovic2013robust, zhang2014elicitability}.
-Here each player reports his private information and his knowledge about the distribution of the other players' private information, and is rewarded based on everybody's report.
-Different from auctions, there are no allocations or prices for items, and a player's utility is equal to his reward.
-Bayesian Nash equilibrium is a widely used solution concept in this literature.
-Many studies here rely on a common prior, but mechanisms without this assumption have also been investigated \cite{witkowski2012peer}.
-In some sense, our work can be considered as information elicitation in auctions without a common prior.
-Note that in information elicitation the players do not have any cost for revealing their knowledge.
-It would be interesting to include such costs in (their and) our model, to see how the mechanisms will change accordingly.